kampaitees/Certificates/README.md

 # Certificates
-The Certificates which I have achieved while doing some projects/courses from online platforms like  COURSERA, UDEMY, EDX and on various other platform will be available here.
+The Certificates which I have achieved while doing some projects/courses from online platforms like  COURSERA, UDEMY, EDX and on various other platform and also some participation in contest of google, Microsoft  will be available here.